jloveric/high-order-networks-torch/README.md

 ## Notes

+In this repo there is a "rescale_planes" factor.
+This is used because the conv layers are expanded by the high order approach to include multiple weights per channel.
+A discontinuous conv would be scaled by channels=segments*nodes_per_segment*original_num_channels so in this case you should divide channels by (segments*nodes_per_segment) to get the same number of parameters.
+For polynomial you would divide by "nodes_per_segment" since there is only one node and for continuous it would be approximately (node_per_segement-1)*segments

 It seems the important thing is random constant initialization, normalization - I'm using infinity norm which probably isn't the best but I like because it keeps values in the correct range for polynomial problems and then lion.
 I'm getting overfitting except the linear case which is slow to converge.
 Non-linearity is introduced by the normalization so they do much better than I expected (but not well aware with cifar100 training).
 Piecewise polynomial training is much slower than polynomial so I need to speed up the algorithm.

 ## Implemented Networks